 WHY GO: Like Cher and Madonna, “Brownstone” requires no last name.
-You just know they are those iconic reddish brown row houses, arrayed side by side, stoop steps spilling onto tidy sidewalks.
+You just know that they’re those iconic reddish-brown NYC row houses, arrayed side by side, stoop steps spilling onto tidy sidewalks.
 Brownstones do have a provenance, however, and surprisingly, most was quarried from one place.
 Portland CT.

 Portland’s brownstone quarries supplied the blocks used for apartments and public buildings all over the country.
 Most of the now-coveted New York City town homes began as dinosaur stomping grounds on this bend in the Connecticut River.

 Should you live in one, a visit to Portland and it’s across the river neighbor (and home to Wesleyan University), Middletown CT, is one offbeat way to meet the (b)earth mother of your city dwelling.

 You’ll also discover an internationally known “haute cuisine” diner, serene golf courses, and cultural opportunities that can only be found in an artsy college town.

 Things To Do In Portland CT and Middletown CT